Depending on the classification, there are about 24 different species of hamsters in the world; some say there are only 19.

-Main colors for the Campbell would include agouti (wild natural color), argente (sandy), and albino (white).
+The main colors for the Campbell would include agouti (wild natural color), argente (sandy), and albino (white).
 However, as of today, this breed has over 40 color variations.

 Dwarf Campbell’s Russian hamster can live only up to 2.5 years and can grow to a length of 10 cm (largest among the dwarfs).
-With the scientific name Phodopus campbelli, the Campbell is more prone to diabetes than other dwarf hamsters.
+With the scientific name Phodopus Campbell, the Campbell is more prone to diabetes than other dwarf hamsters.

 This dwarf rodent was named after Charles William Campbell who discovered the species way back in 1902 in Mongolia and took it all the way to London.
-Dwarf Campbell’s Russian hamsters are known to inhabit in Eastern and Central Asia and are one of the most popular dwarf hamsters today.
+Dwarf Campbell’s Russian hamsters are known to inhabit Eastern and Central Asia and are one of the most popular dwarf hamsters today.

-Despite their popularity, Campbell’s Russian hamsters are also known to be the least friendly towards humans which don’t really make them great pets for children.
+Despite their popularity, Campbell’s Russian hamsters are also known to be the least friendly towards humans which doesn’t really make them great pets for children.
 They are known to nip and bite when they feel threatened.